rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 how will u setup custom dashboard & share ot with end users ? same process like quicksight -->  just need to find out the correct Promql querry

-How will u setup authentication & authorization for grafana UI ?
+How will u setup authentication & authorization for grafana UI & give different users specific access to different dashboards ?